-- the percentage of necrosis/regressive changes on gross examination - the percentage of necrosis/regressive changes on microscopic examination [Level of evidence A percentage of necrosis/regressive change provides prognostic information.] - the percentage of blastema as a proportion of viable tumour [Level of evidence A relative percentage of tumour components provides prognostic information.] - the presence of anaplastic nephroblastoma and whether it is focal or diffuse [Level of evidence A the presence of anaplastic nephroblastoma affects risk group stratification.] - the presence of perirenal fat invasion [Level of evidence A perirenal fat invasion is important prognostic information used in SIOP staging.] - the presence of renal sinus invasion
+- block key identification - percentage of necrosis/regressive changes on gross examination - percentage of necrosis/regressive changes on microscopic examination

+[Level of evidence A - percentage of necrosis/regressive change provides prognostic information.]

+• percentage of blastema as a proportion of viable tumour

+[Level of evidence A - relative percentage of tumour components provides prognostic information.]

+- presence of anaplasia and whether it is focal or diffuse [Level of evidence A the presence of anaplasia affects risk group stratification.] - presence of perirenal fat invasion

+[Level of evidence A - perirenal fat invasion is important prognostic information used in SIOP staging.]

+• presence of renal sinus invasion

-[Level of evidence A renal sinus invasion is important prognostic information used in - SIOP staging.] - the presence of renal vein tumour [Level of evidence A renal vein invasion by tumour is important prognostic information used in SIOP staging.] - if the resection margin is involved and if yes, whether this is by a viable or non-viable tumour - [Level of evidence A resection margin status is important prognostic information used in SIOP staging.] - whether or not lymph nodes has been examined.
-For each lymph node group state the number of nodes identified, the number of nodes positive, negative or uncertain, and whether the tumour involvement is viable or non-viable for each node. - [Level of evidence A lymph node involvement is important prognostic information used in SIOP staging.] - histological diagnosis and subtype - [Level of evidence A histological type determines SIOP tumour risk group.] - tumour risk group this is the risk grouping based on the SIOP classification (see Appendix C). - [Level of evidence A tumour risk group is important prognostic information.] - local tumour stage using SIOP staging system - [Level of evidence A SIOP stage predicts prognosis.] - reason for staging the reason for the stated SIOP stage - SNOMED CT codes or SNOMED T and M codes (Appendix B).
+[Level of evidence A - renal sinus invasion is important prognostic information used in SIOP staging.]

+presence of renal vein tumour

+[Level of evidence A - renal vein invasion by tumour is important prognostic information used in SIOP staging.]

+• resection margin involvement and if involved, whether by viable or non-viable tumour

+[Level of evidence A - resection margin status is important prognostic information used in SIOP staging.]

+• lymph node examination, i.e. whether or not lymph nodes have been examined.
+(For each lymph node group, state the number of nodes identified, the number of nodes positive, negative or uncertain, and whether the tumour involvement is viable or non-viable for each node.)

+[Level of evidence A - lymph node involvement is important prognostic information used in SIOP staging.]

+• histological diagnosis and subtype

+[Level of evidence A - histological type determines SIOP tumour risk group.]

+- tumour risk group for tumours treated with preoperative chemotherapy this is the risk grouping based on the SIOP classification (see Appendix C) - local tumour stage for tumours treated with preoperative chemotherapy using the SIOP staging system - tumour risk group for tumours treated with immediate surgery this is the risk grouping bases on the SIOP classification (see Appendix C) - local tumour stage for tumours treated with immediate surgery using the SIOP staging system - reason for staging the reason for the stated SIOP stage - SNOMED CT codes or SNOMED T and M codes (Appendix B).